 Unfortunately, thriving career wellbeing is not the norm.
 Only 20% of employees strongly agree that they like what they do every day.
-And even more feel chronically burnt out: 28% of U.S. employees say they feel burnt out at work very often or always.
+And even more feel chronically burned out: 28% of U.S. employees say they feel burned out at work very often or always.

 Workplace burnout harms every aspect of a person's life.
-Burnt-out employees report more sick days and emergency room visits and negative implications for their family life.
+Burned-out employees report more sick days and emergency room visits and negative implications for their family life.

 A large-scale review of publicly available data sources published in Management Science found that U.S. companies with high workplace stressors may contribute to more than 120,000 deaths per year and approximately 5% to 8% of annual healthcare costs.
 Workplace-associated mortality exceeds the number of deaths from diabetes, Alzheimer's or influenza.

 Career wellbeing is the foundation of a thriving life -- and that's no more apparent than when someone is suffering at work.